 This turned out to be a perfect summertime salad.
 The dressing was delicious.
 I definitely plan on using it again.
 This could easily be turned into a main course by adding some goat cheese or grilled chicken or shrimp.

-- 1 package (5 ounces) spring mix salad greens
+- 1 package salad greens (I used butter lettuce)

 - 3 Tablespoons olive oil